 Diving is an amazing, entirely unique experience, but it is also physically taxing and can be dangerous.
 That is where the proper equipment comes in.
-The purpose of a scuba suit is to keep you safe in an underwater environment that the human body was not designed for.
-Diving equipment is achieving no small task.
+The purpose of a wet suit is to keep you safe in an underwater environment that the human body was not designed for.

 When you are shopping for new equipment, remember the importance of what you are buying, and that you are ultimately investing in your safety.
-A scuba suit will keep you at safe and comfortable body temperature and protect any sharp object, rough terrain, or creatures you may encounter.
+A scuba wetsuit will keep you at safe and comfortable body temperature and protect any sharp objects, rough terrain, or creatures you may encounter.

-The Complete Buyer’s Guide to Choosing a Scuba Suit
+The Complete Buyer’s Guide to Choosing a Scuba Wetsuit

 Wetsuits or Drysuit: What’s the Difference?

 Wetsuits keep you warm by trapping a layer of water between the suit and your skin.
 This may feel uncomfortable at first as cool water enters the suit, but the body quickly heats the trapped layer of water.

 The warmed water and insulating material of the wetsuit work together to prevent loss of body heat and keep the diver warm.
 A wide range of wetsuits is sold for different temperature dives.

 A drysuit keeps the diver completely dry underneath their suit.
 The suit is inflated with a small amount of air that creates a layer between the diver and water.
 Air conducts heat away from the diver more slowly than water, which causes a slower loss of body heat than a wetsuit.